ideus-team/wordpress/wp-framework/wp-content/mu-plugins/nc-lib/CMB2/readme.txt

 * Make all CMB2::save_fields arguments optional to fall-back to `$_POST` data.
 Props [JPry](https://github.com/JPry).
 * New filter, `cmb2_non_repeatable_fields` for adding additional fields to the blacklist of repeatable field-types.
 Props [JPry](https://github.com/JPry) ([#430](https://github.com/WebDevStudios/CMB2/pull/430)).
-* New recommended hoook for adding metaboxes, `cmb2_admin_init`.
+* New recommended hook for adding metaboxes, `cmb2_admin_init`.
 Most metabox registration only needs to happen if in wp-admin, so there is no reason to register them when loading the front-end (and increase the memory usage). `cmb2_init` still exists to register metaboxes that will be used on the front-end or used on both the front and back-end.
 Instances of `cmb2_init` in example-functions.php have been switched to `cmb2_admin_init`.
 * Add `'render_row_cb'` field parameter for overriding the field render method.
 * Add `'label_cb'` field parameter for overriding the field label render method.
 * Allow `CMB2_Types::checkbox()` method to be more flexible for extending by taking an args array and an `$is_checked` second argument.